Pages

 I’m also not thinking of films the enjoyment of which depends heavily on the twist (such as Bong Joon-ho’s Mother), or on the unexpectedness, randomness of events (like The Discreet Charm of Bourgeoisie).

 The reason I’m asking the questions is this: why do I think very highly of certain films but never want to see them again?
 Is it a personal thing—because of the injustice in the ending, for example, and the anger it caused me and would cause me again—or is there something else, something lacking in the film itself?
 Like Million Dollar Baby.
 Or Mystic River.
 Or Before the Devil Knows You’re Dead.
 Or There Will Be Blood.
 Or Infernal Affairs.
 Or Dancer in the Dark.
 Or Dogville.
 Or Nymphomaniac.
 Do you experience something similar, or am I strange?
-Clearly it’s not because I can’t handle something bleak or tragic, having seen Persona 3 times, Cries and Whispers 3 times, Sunset Boulevard probably 3 times, Ace in the Hole 2-3 times, Nights of Cabiria twice; read King Lear and Othello multiple times.
+Clearly it’s not because I can’t handle something bleak or tragic, having seen Persona 3 times, Cries and Whispers 3 times, Sunset Boulevard probably 3 times, Ace in the Hole 2-3 times, Nights of Cabiria twice; read and watched King Lear and Othello multiple times.

 Perhaps I don’t feel like watching Dogville or Nymphomaniac again because I don’t like the vision of life and humanity, because the films lack balance.
 Perhaps I don’t feel like watching Mystic River, Before the Devil Knows You’re Dead, or Infernal Affair because there’s such a strong sense of injustice, because the truth is never discovered, whereas the main character of Sunset Boulevard chooses to be a mensch and makes the right choice before the tragic ending, and the anti-hero of Ace in the Hole in the end realises what he has done.
 I’m thinking out loud.
 Perhaps it’s a me thing.
 Or perhaps these films don’t provide catharsis.